chetan51/sidestep/README.markdown

 Attackers connected to the same network can easily intercept your unencrypted traffic and log in as you to services such as Facebook, Amazon, and LinkedIn.

-Try this simple Firefox add-on to see for yourself how serious the problem is and how easy it is for your privacy and security to be compromised.
+Try [Firesheep](http://codebutler.com/firesheep), a simple Firefox add-on, to see for yourself how serious the problem is and how easy it is for your privacy and security to be compromised.

 ***The solution***